-It is not an easy task to define fire engineering which should become clear when the following is considered.
+It is not an easy task to define fire engineering, but this should become clear when the following is considered.
 It could be argued that any person involved in the fire safety industry could call themselves fire engineers and because they do not belong to a professional body does not negate this.
-In the profession there appears to be two groups one the academics with university qualifications and little practical experience who tended to follow a career in research and consultancy.
-The other the Fire Service who trained the fire safety personnel to apply the Fire Precautions Act which resulted in practical experience with only sufficient academic input to carry out their role.
+In the profession there appears to be two groups.
+One, the academics with university qualifications and little practical experience who tended to follow a career in research and consultancy.
+The other, the Fire Service who trained the fire safety personnel to apply the Fire Precautions Act which resulted in practical experience with only sufficient academic input to carry out their role.

 This situation prevailed until 1997 when a European directive required the UK to apply a risk based approach to fire safety which created a steep learning curve for the fire service.
 The next major step was in 2006 when the The Regulatory Reform (Fire Safety) Order 2005 came in to force and fire safety became the responsibility of the employer with the Fire and Rescue Service enforcing the order.

-With a wide range of qualifications and differing skills It is impossible to have one criteria to decide if a person can be considered a fire engineer.
-Because of this I consider the Institute of Fire Engineers definition as the most accurate for the UK and although other bodies will decided on other definitions I would suggest the following IFE definition is the best.
+With a wide range of qualifications and differing skills it is impossible to have one criteria to decide if a person can be considered a fire engineer.
+Because of this I consider the Institute of Fire Engineers definition as the most accurate for the UK, and although other bodies will decide upon other definitions I would suggest the following IFE definition is the best.

 What is Fire Engineering?